Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

 where $\mathbf{L}_{i}$ and $\mathbf{s}_{i}$ are composite spin and spin $s=\frac{1}{2}$, respectively, on $i$-th diamond.
 The constants in Eq.(\ref{L}) are chosen so that the ground state energy of Hamiltonian (\ref{L}) is zero.

 All ground states of (\ref{L}) can be enumerated as follows.
-First, we choose a definite configuration of $k$ singlets $L=0$ located in diamonds $\{i_1,i_2,\ldots i_k\}$.
-Number of such configurations with $k$ singlets is $C_{n}^{k}$.
-We note that singlet state on the diagonal of diamond is an exact state for the diamond, independent of the spin states on the left and the right sites of the diamond.
-Effectively, each singlet $L_i=0$ cuts the chain and creates open boundary at this place.
-Therefore, for chosen configuration of singlets $\{i_1,i_2,\ldots i_k\}$, we have $k$ sections of open chains, located between spins with $L=0$.
-The ground state of each of these open chains is the ferromagnetic state with all possible projections $S^z$, which can be written as
+First, we choose a definite configuration of $k$ singlets $L=0$ located in diamonds $\{i_{1},i_{2},\ldots i_{k}\}$.
+The number of such configurations with $k$ singlets is $C_{n}^{k}$.
+We note that the singlet state on the diagonal of the diamond is an exact state for this diamond, independent of the spin states on the left and the right sites of it.
+Effectively, each singlet $L_{i}=0$ cuts the chain and creates an open boundary at this place.
+Therefore, for the chosen configuration of singlets $\{i_{1},i_{2},\ldots i_{k}\}$, we have $k$ sections of open chains, located between spins with $L=0$.
+The ground state of each of these open chains is the ferromagnetic state with all possible projections $S^{z}$, which can be written as